 Education succeeds best when there is a strong partnership between home and school based on communication and interaction.
-Parent/guardians are urged to encourage their children to put a high priority on education and to make the most of the educational opportunities available.
-Parents/guardians should become familiar with all of their child(ren)'s school activities and with the district's academic programs, including special programs.
+Parents/Guardians are urged to encourage their children to put a high priority on education and to make the most of the educational opportunities available.
+Parents/Guardians should become familiar with all of their child's(ren's) school activities and with the district's academic programs, including special programs.
 Attendance at parent/guardian-teacher conferences, participation in parent/guardian organizations, attendance at Board of Education meetings and being a school volunteer are strongly encouraged.

-At times it may be appropriate to communicate with your child(ren)'s teachers through email.
-The East Windsor Public Schools' teachers and administrative staff will communicate with parents/guardians, using the primary email address provided to the district at the start of each academic year unless otherwise notified.
+At times it may be appropriate to communicate with your child's(ren's) teachers through email.
+The East Windsor Public School's teachers and administrative staff will communicate with parents/guardians, using the primary email address provided to the district at the start of each academic year unless otherwise notified.

-If you do not want the East Windsor Public Schools to utilize email to communicate information regarding your child you must notify the district in writing by September 12, 2022.
+If you do not want the East Windsor Public Schools to utilize email to communicate information regarding your child(ren) you must notify the district in writing by September 14, 2023.